Davsan88/guidesAndNotes/aws_practitioner.md

 #### Serverless
 Serverless computing lets you run code without provisioning or managing servers, automatically scaling with demand and charging only for the compute time used.

+- **AWS Lambda**: Lets you run code without provisioning or managing servers, charging you only for the compute time you consume.